rajveerr/Zero-Cafe-Lodge/src/pages/index.md

       text: Inspired by European diners and the hearty Indian fare, Enjoy the extensive all-day menu of...
     - image: /img/coffee-gear.png
-      text: Zero features luxury rooms with a blend of Rajasthani heritage and comfort with peace...
+      text: ZERO features luxury rooms with a blend of Rajasthani heritage and comfort with peace...
     - image: /img/tutorials.png
       text: Host your next party or business event.
 We have the best pool deck and